PurpleZenith/chance-me-uwaterloo/README.md

 2. Input information as the program requires (If field is not applicable, put a 0)

 3. Close the window and the program will plot

+4. The displayed percentage is an approximate "chance" one would get into the program

+Note: The dataset (2019 and 2020) is mainly people who have successfully been accepted